IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 Web components to the rescue! 🎉

 The next web component we'll make will black out any possible spoilers in a web page, but will reveal the content once hovered over by a mouse (or tapped by a finger).
-That way, content creators can still dicuss what they've seen, but those of us who are yet to see the latest epic won't run the risk of having things spoiled for us.
+That way, content creators can still discuss what they've seen, but those of us who are yet to see the latest epic won't run the risk of having things spoiled for us.

 Much the same as our `<component-blink>`, we're going to add some markup to our page, wrap some of that markup in our custom elements (in this case `<component-spoiler>`) and then write a little bit of code to make our element look and behave as we expect it.